 - Cost includes not just the material itself, but for installation and annual maintenance.
-For example, the cost to reseal a wood deck can range from $500 to $750 per year.
+For example, the cost to reseal a wood deck each year can be costly.
 Not all materials need the same level or frequency of upkeep, so this can be a significant long-term factor in overall cost of ownership.

 - Warranty may not seem important until you need it.
 And then you’ll be glad you have it.

 While you may be tempted to use the same old decking material, consider all of your options.

 Make the right choice for your deck.